microsoft/libHttpClient/Utilities/LinuxBuildScripts/README.md

 # Building libHttpClient for Linux

-These scripts will be used to build the static library dependencies for libHttpClient and link them against the build static library build for libHttpClient.
+These scripts will be used to build the static library dependencies for libHttpClient and link them against the static library build for libHttpClient.

 ## Dependencies